The Resident Labour Market Test is one of the more challenging requirements of hiring under the Points Based System.

 The answer is there are certain exemptions to the Resident Labour Market Test.
 These include among others:

-• Previous grant of leave – If the potential employee is applying for Tier 2 (General) leave in the UK and has, or was granted leave to enter or stay in the UK as a Tier 4 migrant or as a student and during their last grant of leave, or a continuous period of leave that includes their last grant of leave, they have received final results confirming they:
+- Previous grant of leave – If the potential employee is applying for Tier 2 (General) leave in the UK and has, or was granted leave to enter or stay in the UK as a Tier 4 migrant or as a student and during their last grant of leave, or a continuous period of leave that includes their last grant of leave, they are within 3 months of completing a bachelor’s or master’s degree or have received final results confirming they:

 – have passed and will be (or have been) awarded a UK recognised bachelor’s or master’s degree,